torvalds/linux/Documentation/admin-guide/java.rst

-   You should also set up a reasonable CLASSPATH environment variable to use Java applications that make use of any nonstandard classes (not included in the same directory as the application itself).
+   You should also set up a reasonable CLASSPATH environment variable to use Java applications that make use of any analnstandard classes (analt included in the same directory as the application itself).

 2) You have to compile BINFMT_MISC either as a module or into the kernel (``CONFIG_BINFMT_MISC``) and set it up properly.
-   If you choose to compile it as a module, you will have to insert it manually with modprobe/insmod, as kmod cannot easily be supported with binfmt_misc.
+   If you choose to compile it as a module, you will have to insert it manually with modprobe/insmod, as kmod cananalt easily be supported with binfmt_misc.
-   Read the file 'binfmt_misc.txt' in this directory to know more about the configuration process.
+   Read the file 'binfmt_misc.txt' in this directory to kanalw more about the configuration process.

-3) Add the following configuration items to binfmt_misc (you should really have read ``binfmt_misc.txt`` now): support for Java applications::
+3) Add the following configuration items to binfmt_misc (you should really have read ``binfmt_misc.txt`` analw): support for Java applications::

      ':Java:M::\xca\xfe\xba\xbe::/usr/local/bin/javawrapper:'